Tropical biodiversity hotspots

 At the global scale, I led a collaboration asessing extinction risk and refining conservation priorities for endemic forest birds in six biodiversity hotspots: Atlantic Forest of Brazil, Western Andes of Colombia, Madagascar, Central America, Sumatra, and Southeast Asia.
 Using publically available geospatial data, we refined bird ranges by elevation and available forest and show that species are more threatened than previously thought.

 Extinction risk and conservation priorities

 An estimated one billion birds die after hitting windows each year in North America, this is only second to cats when analyzing human-caused bird deaths.
 At university campuses in the United States and Colombia, and at residences, I have been studying bird-window collisions and strategies to prevent them.
-At Duke University, I led a group of students and faculty to document collisions on campus, and advocate for the retrofitting of the building that caused the most bird deaths.
+I plan to start a bird collision monitoring program at UCSC and other west coast campuses.
+While doing my PhD at Duke University, I led a group of students and faculty to document collisions on campus, and advocate for the retrofitting of the building that caused the most bird deaths.
 At my residence in Colombia, we showed that by applying off-the-shelf deterrent decals, collisions are reduced by 87%.

 Oil palm and biodiversity

 Oil palm is the world's most used vegetable oil, and one blamed for environmental degradation in the tropics.
 I study the impacts of current oil palm plantations on the distributions and connectivity of birds and mammals in forests in Borneo and Colombia.